srobo/team-emails/SR2024/2023-09-27-chase-details-for-kits.md

 engineer their robot.

 Ahead of Kickstart we'd planning to send out your loaned [robotics kit][kit-docs], for your team to use as the core of your robot.
-To do that we need a few things from you.
+As mentioned in our previous email confirming your place, we need some details for you before we can do that.
 So that your kit can arrive by Kickstart please complete the following by this **Sunday 1st October**:

 - A _secondary contact_ for your team.
 This should be someone at your institution (e.g: head of department).
 They should know about the